 Essentially, mastering Tai Chi requires the long-term cultivation of the body’s natural internal energy, commonly known as “qi,” (氣) (pronounced “Chee”) along with the application of this force through correct body mechanics.

 All living creatures have qi energy.
 If they didn’t have such, they wouldn’t be alive.
 In most living beings, however, that energy is present in a much weaker form than our bodies are capable of producing, storing, and using.
 Due to China’s unique history, with its grounding in Daoism and Buddhism, along with their associated meditation practices, the ancient Chinese long ago discovered and systematically (one can even say “scientifically”) began to develop exercises to better understand, cultivate, and expand this natural energy.

 In the way of one example, the practice of Tai Chi can be greatly beneficial to the central nervous system.
-Through practice, the central nervous systems often grows stronger, which greatly enhances the mind-body connections of its practitioners.
-This allows practitioners’ bodies to better react to the movements willed by their minds, allowed its practitioners’ movements to be relaxed, smooth, and agile.
+Through practice, the central nervous systems can grow stronger, which greatly enhances the mind-body connections of its practitioners.
+This allows practitioners’ bodies to better react to the movements willed by their minds, which in turn enables their movements to be relaxed, smooth, and agile.

 The cultivation of internal energy can also lead to increased blood flow.
 In fact, the terms “energy” (qi4 氣) and “blood” (xue3 血) are frequently used in conjunction with one another in Chinese when describing the internal mechanism of Tai Chi.
 Such increased blood flow provides much needed nourishment to practitioners’ internal organs.

 Through the practice of Tai Chi, practitioners can also learn to relax and to engage only the minimally necessary muscles required for correct posture and movements.
 This helps to improve their body’s overall efficiency in using energy.